-Agree a sign for when you are so angry that you feel out of control, like a hand gesture in a T, saying "I need some time out".
-Explain this to the child, that when you are really angry, you will do this so that there is a break in the argument or situation where you can both cool off.
-Ask the child to agree to this.
+Agree a sign for when either you or your teenager are so angry that you feel out of control, like a hand gesture in a T, saying "I need some time out".
+It is important to have a STOP sign between you, so that when you are really angry, you will do this so that there is a break in the argument or situation where you can both cool off.
+You will both need to agree to this.